 Like the original Dance Marathon, CougarThon will feature stories of patients and families who have been positively impacted by Charleston Miracle’s initiatives, which Simpson says is a great way to demonstrate the difference being made in children’s lives.

-All students are encouraged to participate in CougarThon, which can be done by registering on the Charleston Miracle website as part of a group or as an individual.
+All students are encouraged to participate in CougarThon, which can be done by registering on the miracle network website.

 CougarThon will take place on March 10, 2018, in TD Arena.
 The registration fee is $15, and the cost includes music from SondorBlue, White Hall, and DJ Sparkboxx, three free meals, t-shirts, and games and activities throughout the day with a chance to win prizes.